Embird Embroidery Software

 Switch to overall editing of lettering

-Switch to overall editing of the lettering
+Activates overall editing mode for the lettering object.

 Switch to editing of individual characters